VIN Decoding 101 Part 4: 15 common VIN terms defined

 - Drive type - Describes the wheels that the engine provides power to.
 (FWD, RWD, 4X4)

 - Vehicle Make - Refers to the brand the vehicle is sold under.
 In some cases this may be different from the manufacturer of the vehicle.
-For example, some mid-duty trucks branded as Chevrolet are manufactured by Isuzu.
+For example, some medium-duty trucks branded as Chevrolet are manufactured by Isuzu.

 If you have some additional VIN or Automotive data terms that you would like to see defined, please add them to the comments section below!